Eddie-Burbank/DildoFox-Vaniila/README.md

 - Enable "Javascript" within "NoScript"
 - Adjust "UserAgentSwitcher" or "Reset Settings to Default"
-- "Change or Disable" "Tor Identity"
+- Change or Disable "Tor Identity"

 Usually a Combination of these will fix "Captcha" Problems, BUT BEWARE; Not All The Time.
 An "Endless Loop" of "Captcha's" Sometimes Occurs and is Usually due to a "UserAgent" Setting.